Empirical best prediction of poverty indicators via nested error regression with high dimensional parameters: Application: poverty mapping for Albania

 \section{Application: poverty mapping for Albania}

 Poverty mapping is a crucial tool for understanding the spatial distribution of poverty and guiding the implementation of poverty alleviation programs.
 In Albania, where the economy is predominantly rural and income is difficult to measure accurately, poverty is assessed using a consumption-based measure \citep{betti2003poverty}.
 In this section, we use 2002 Living Standards Measurement Survey (LSMS) data to estimate poverty indicators for 374 municipalities in Albania.
 To supplement this information, we incorporate auxiliary data from the 2001 Census, which covers 726,895 households across Albania.
-The descriptive statistics of these datasets have been presented in Section \ref{sec:data}, providing an overview of their key characteristics and ensuring their suitability for small area estimation.”
+The descriptive statistics of these datasets have been presented in Section \ref{sec:data}, providing an overview of their key characteristics and ensuring their suitability for small area estimation.

-Design-based simulation results in Section \ref{sec:dbsim} indicate that the CLS method is a promising approach due to: (i) significantly lower bias and RRMSPE compared to the MR method and (ii) greater computational efficiency relative to the existing algorithm proposed in \cite{lahiri2023nested}, improving feasibility for large-scale datasets.

-To estimate poverty indicators for Albanian municipalities, we consider household consumption expenditure as the primary welfare variable, denoted as $E_{ij}$.
-Following Section \ref{sec:dbsim}, we apply a shifted logarithm transformation to obtain $Y_{ij}$ as the final response variable in the NERHDP model.
-The covariates, including household size, dwelling facilities, and ownership variables, are based on prior poverty assessment studies in Albania \citep{betti2003poverty,tzavidis2008m} and have been presented in Section \ref{sec:data}.
-The poverty line is set at 4,891 Leks per month for all districts, based on \cite{betti2003poverty}.
+Household consumption expenditure is used as the primary welfare variable, denoted by $E_{ij}$.
+We apply a logarithmic transformation to obtain $Y_{ij}$ as the response variable.
+The covariates include household size, dwelling facilities, and ownership variables, based on prior poverty assessment studies in Albania \citep{betti2003poverty,tzavidis2008m}.
+These covariates are described in detail in Section \ref{sec:data}.

-For each small area, we estimate the sample variance and fit a regression model where the response variable is the shifted logarithm transformed household consumption expenditure, with covariates previously specified from the LSMS data.
-Initial data exploration suggests substantial heterogeneity in both within-area variation and regression coefficients across municipalities.
-Figure \ref{fig:comparison} presents box plots of the distributions of estimated regression coefficients (top panel) and residual distributions by municipality (bottom panel).
-These results indicate that assuming identical regression coefficients and/or variance components in the MR method is unrealistic for this dataset, emphasizing the need for a more flexible modeling approach that accounts for area-specific variations.
+While these covariates were selected to ensure comparability with earlier studies, they are context-specific and may not be directly generalizable to other regions or applications.
+In general small area estimation (SAE) settings, model specification and covariate selection are critical components that can substantially influence predictive performance and statistical inference.
+Accordingly, conclusions regarding the relative performance of alternative predictors should be interpreted conditional on the adopted model specification.
+The poverty line is set at 4,891 Leks per month for all districts, following \cite{betti2003poverty}.